Chart of the day: Digital Ad Spend grows at fastest rate in 9 years

-Recommended link: UK online advertising spend research - IAB
+Recommended link: Latest UK online advertising spend research - IAB

-The IAB and PwC have published their regular survey of half-year figures for online advertising in 2013.
-We recommend using this annual research on online advertising to benchmark your investment in online media with other organisations in the UK.
+We recommend using this annual research on online advertising to benchmark your investment in online media with other organisations in the UK at a top level.